top of page

 ashtanga (un)chained

-This sequence was an experiment, continuously changing and re-adjusting, born during Covid.
+This sequence was an experiment, continuously re-adjusted, born during Covid (March 2020-May 2022).

 Self-isolating and self-practicing, I started to teach online my personal practice which was a combination of Ashtanga series.
 It was not a commercial strategy to find new attractive reasons to practice with me, but a need to be gentle to my body and Vata mind.

-Ashtanga (un)chained is a breath-focused primal vinyasa, inspired by Ashtanga Series.
+Ashtanga (un)chained is a breath-focused primal vinyasa.
 It combines the asanas of Ashtanga Series, traditionally taught in a strict succession which takes years to access, or maybe never.
-Here, we play with them.

 bottom of page